CBNUATA/CBNUATA.github.io/_pages/research.md

   <div class="research-text" markdown="1">

 ### Toxicity & activity assessment
-Utilizing both newly developed and established alternative toxicology models, assay methods are optimized and systematically applied to evaluate chemical safety and biological activity.
-Multi-omics data (metabolomics, lipidomics) and AOP frameworks are integrated to enable multi-perspective interpretation of toxicological and pharmacological outcomes.
+Chemical safety and biological activity require multi-perspective evaluation beyond single-endpoint testing.
+The goal of this project is to systematically apply alternative toxicology models to assess chemical hazards and pharmacological effects.
+We integrate multi-omics data, including transcriptomics, metabolomics, and lipidomics, with adverse outcome pathway (AOP) frameworks to interpret toxicological and pharmacological outcomes across multiple biological levels.

   </div>
 </div>